 Do you have questions about job searching or navigating the interview process you’d like answered?
 You’ve come to the right place.
-Each month, we’re featuring a question that’s frequently asked by job candidates and the answer we’ve shared with them.
-This month’s question comes from a job seeker who wants to know how to get recruiters to look at your resume.
+Our “Ask a Recruiter” posts feature a question that’s frequently asked by job candidates and the answer we’ve shared with them.
+This particular question comes from a job seeker who wants to know how to get recruiters to look at your resume.

 I’ve submitted my resume for quite a few jobs now through temp agencies and some corporate sites and I’ll either get an auto-reply thanking me for applying, or hear nothing at all.
 How do I get recruiters to look at my resume?